 Gen Z is more likely to advocate for inclusive design in transportation.
 They understand that accessibility is not just about physical infrastructure but also about digital tools and user experiences.
 For example, a Gen Z commuter might use an app that provides step-by-step navigation for people with disabilities or that integrates with smart devices.

-This generation is also more vocal about the need for transit systems that accommodate diverse needs, from gender-inclusive restrooms to multilingual support.
+This generation is also more vocal about the need for transit systems that accommodate diverse needs — from gender-inclusive restrooms to multilingual support — advocating for the kind of inclusive design that benefits aging Boomers as much as it does younger riders.

 Future Trends and Innovations: What’s Next for Urban Transportation?